GioBonvi/GoogleContactsEventsNotifier/.github/CONTRIBUTING.md

 everyone.
 To maintain consistency please make sure that your code submitted via Pull Requests complies with these rules:

+- PRs should be based against the `development` branch (or any other feature branch), but not against the `master` branch;
 - If contributing translation strings you just need to ensure they are correctly formatted (see the first point below under [Testing](#Testing)), and you can ignore all the other guidelines/testing instructions;